Yay! The Hero is coming to town!

 In Codename: Kids Next Door, "Operation: M.A.C.A.R.RO.N.I.", there's Numbuh 13, the biggest jinx and clutz in the organization, causing accidents everywhere he goes.
 Sector V is told by central command to give the Toilenator to the Mr. Boss villains in a Prisoner Exchange, and are horrified to find out that the prisoner they're getting back is him.
 They can't tell the villains You Can Keep Him (because he has information they need) and the team of operatives he belongs to refuse to take him back, so they're stuck with the disasters he causes until the end of the episode, when Mr. Boss accidentally kidnaps him again, much to his horror.

 Jimmy Burns, V-Blogger and foreign correspondent in Shooting War, though he also gets misquoted on this.
 Then again, he's in a freaking war zone.

-The adventuring group in Something Awful Dungeons And Dragons tabletop sessions has noted, with some despair, that places they're in have an uncanny tendency to unmake themselves.
+The adventuring group in Something Awful: Dungeons & Dragons tabletop sessions has noted, with some despair, that places they're in have an uncanny tendency to unmake themselves.
 This has included a mansion, a magical tower-mountain (twice!), a dream dimension, and some islands.

-SCP Foundation, SCP-1440, an old man who wanders eternally and brings ruin and destruction if he stops in any one place for too long.
+SCP Foundation: SCP-1440 is an old man who wanders eternally and brings ruin and destruction if he stops in any one place for too long.